 According to fuzzy morphology, morphological categories form a continuum (Sattler 1994, Rutishauser and Isler 2001).
 This continuum was confirmed through multivariate analysis (Sattler and Jeune 1992, Jeune and Sattler 1992, Cusset 1994, Sattler 1994, Jeune et al. 2006).
 It also includes the appendages of flowers (Sattler 2017).
 In Euphorbia Prenner and Rudall (2007) demonstrated a continuum between inflorescence, flower, and floral organs, which was also supported by genetic molecular data (Prenner et al. 2011).

 Besides essentialism, mechanism and the fuzzy worldview, there are other worldviews that are important in plant morphology.
-A very important one is the dynamic worldview, also referred to as contextualism and process philosophy (Whitehead 1929).
+A very important one is the dynamic worldview, also referred to as contextualism and process philosophy (Whitehead 1929, Woodger 1967, Nicholson and Dupré 2018, and others).
 According to this worldview, process is primary and fundamental; everything is dynamic; everything changes (sooner or later, fast or more slowly).
 As essentialism and mechanism, the dynamic worldview has ancient roots.
 In western culture we find it, for example, in Heraclitus’ panta rhei (everything flows).
 In the East it has been even more important: in the I Ching (The Book of Changes), in Daoism where it is recognized that all things change, and in Buddhism where impermanence is considered the hallmark of existence.

 Goethe expressed the wisdom of impermanence poetically: